In my years as art director, I threw away 90% of the postcards I received.

 If you can afford it, by all means do whatever you want with your mailer.
 My personal feeling is that expensive calendars, magnets, and bound books are a waste of money.
-Between my phone, my computer, and my semi-decent memory, I’m all set on the calendar front.
-There are only two places on which I use magnets: my office door, and my refrigerator.
-On the office door, I like the magnets I already have.
-At home, I don’t want to think about your art when I’m putting up my children’s art (sorry).
-And, all I do with directories is rip out the pages I like and recycle the rest.
+Between my phone, my computer, and my semi-decent memory, I was set on the calendar front.
+There were only two places on which I used magnets: my office door, and my refrigerator.
+And, all I did with directories was rip out the pages I liked and recycled the rest.
 I’m sure other art directors do it differently.
-My guess is, most don’t.

 THE UNANSWERED POSTCARD